-The appropriations of employees' compensation and remuneration of directors and supervisors for 2019 and 2018 that were resolved by the Company's board of directors on February 24, 2020 and February 25, 2019, respectively, are as shown below:
+The appropriations of earnings for the compensation of employees and remuneration of directors and supervisors for 2020 and 2019 that were resolved by the Company's Board of Directors on February 25, 2021 and February 24, 2020, respectively, are as shown below:

 For the Year Ended December 31

-2019 2018
+2020 2019

 Cash Cash

-Employees' compensation \$ 122,964 \$ 122,578
+Compensation of employees \$ 118,532 \$ 122,964

-Remuneration of directors and supervisors 30,741 30,645
+Remuneration of directors and supervisors 29,633 30,741

-There is no difference between the actual amounts of employees' compensation and remuneration of directors and supervisors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2019 and 2018.
+There is no difference between the actual amounts of compensation of employees and remuneration of directors and supervisors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2020 and 2019.

-Information on the employees' compensation and remuneration of directors and supervisors resolved by the Company's board of directors in 2020 and 2019 is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the compensation of employees and remuneration of directors and supervisors resolved by the Company's Board of Directors is available at the Market Observation Post System website of the Taiwan Stock Exchange.

-26. INCOME TAXES
+25. INCOME TAXES